 Super-automatic machines often have trouble with dark roasted beans.
 Due to the oily film on their surface, they tend to clog up the grinder and brew unit and cause breakdowns.
 It is better to opt for light or medium roasted beans.
 See our guide to the best espresso beans for a some good options.

 Adjust your grind to pull the perfect shot.
 You may need to adjust when using different types of beans.
 In general, lighter roasts require a finer grind than darker roasts.

 Better water means better coffee.
 Use a water filter to remove nasty-tasting chemicals such as chlorine from your water.
 A filter also helps prevent the build-up of minerals in your machine so you don’t have to descale as often.

 Clean your machine

 Clean out your brew group once a week.
-This is done by simply rinsing it under running water and leave it to drip dry or running through a cleaning cycle if it is built in.
-Clean the milk frother to prevent clogging.
-Read your machines manual for detailed instructions on how to maintain your machine.
+This is done by simply rinsing it under running water and leaving it to drip dry or running through a cleaning cycle if it is built in.
+Clean the milk frother after each use to prevent clogging.
+Read your machine’s manual for detailed instructions on how to maintain your machine.